Wealden District Council

 Strategic Flood Risk Assessment

-Paragraph 160 of the National Planning Policy Framework (NPPF) confirms that strategic policies should be informed by a Strategic Flood Risk Assessment (SFRA) and should manage flood risk from all sources.
+Paragraph 160 of the National Planning Policy Framework (NPPF) confirms that strategic policies should be informed by a Strategic Flood Risk Assessment (SFRA) and should manage flood risk from all sources, including cumulative impacts and climate change.

 Both SFRAs will be used to inform decisions on the location of future development and the preparation of sustainable policies for the long-term management of flood risk.
 They will also be used by applicants to inform site specific Flood Risk Assessments, in line with the requirements of the NPPF and Planning Practice Guidance on flood risk.
 The reports can be downloaded below: